8beetle9juice/MPixel2Launcher_Magisk/README.md

 - Added option to remove white gradient under dock
 - Should fix popup arrow on small screen

+v3.0.1
-v3.0.1 released to fix 6.0 crash
+- released to fix 6.0 crash

+v3.0
-v3.0 is now released with improvements from Pixel Launcher 8.1.0-4348501 and all modded features.
+- improvements from Pixel Launcher 8.1.0-4348501 and all modded features.

 Enjoy.

 Make sure to check out the XDA thread for more information.